Which came first, set theory or logic?: Set Metatheory: Rules for Manipulating Rational Objects

 \begin{definition} Assume $f$ is a function with $\dom(f) = A$, and let $C \subseteq A.$ We define the \highlight{restriction} of $f$ to $C,$ denoted by $f \restrictto{C}$, as: $f \, \restrictto{C} \, \coloneqq \{ (a, b) \in f \colon a \in C\}.$ \end{definition}

 As mentioned previously in \autoref{sec-2}, our metatheory allows us to consider natural numbers and their properties intuitively.
-However, in order to define the notion of a \emph{sequence}, we will now create a representation natural numbers using finite sets.
+However, in order to define the notion of a \emph{sequence}, we will now proceed to represent the natural numbers using finite sets.

 \begin{rdefinition} The natural numbers are represented, recursively, as follows:

 A set $n$ is a natural number if, and only if, one of the following holds:

 \begin{enumerate} \item $n = \emptyset$, which represents the number $0$;